-This course provides you with the knowledge of chemical reactions, inorganic and organic compounds; and readies you for university level chemistry and fields that rely on chemistry knowledge; this course is equivalent to year 11/12 HSC Chemistry.
+This course provides you with the knowledge of chemical reactions, inorganic and organic compounds; and readies you for university level chemistry and fields that rely on chemistry knowledge; this course is equivalent to year 11/12 Chemistry offered in Australian high school.

 For more information, please download our Course Outline.